About me

 I am a PhD candidate in Economics at the University of Southern California.

-I have experience using advanced machine learning methods on large datasets and solving difficult optimization problems.
+I have experience using advanced machine learning methods on large datasets and solving intricate optimization problems.
 I have helped research teams in industry and academia solve pricing problems, experimental design problems, and portfolio optimization problems.

 My CV is available here.